Experimental Techniques available at CAMD for Materials Research

 This is a part of X-ray absorption spectroscopy, generally, for elements with absorption edges located below 1,000 eV.
 The spectrum is often called the near edge X-ray absorption fine structure (NEXAFS).
 Carbon K-edge, nitrogen K-edge, oxygen K-edge, and the first row of transition-metals' L-edges are often studied.

 X-ray diffraction (XRD) patterns provide interference patterns that allow one to evaluate the atomic structure of crystalline materials, powders, small molecules or larger ordered molecules like protein crystals.

-Microtomography is similar to a medical CAT scan but with about 1000 times better spatial resolution, and with synchrotron radiation it can be elementally sensitive.
+Microtomography is similar to a medical CAT scan but with about 1000 times better spatial resolution, and with synchrotron radiation it is elementally sensitive.
 It is accomplished by imaging by sections and reconstructing a 3D model of the object under analysis.
 It can be used in radiology, archaeology, biology, atmospheric science, geophysics, oceanography, plasma physics, materials science, and other sciences.

 Ultra-violet absorption spectroscopy of gas samples can be performed, providing information on electronic structure.
 In addition, UV and VUV photo irradiation effects on materials can be studied.

 The energies and directions of electrons emitted from a sample are studied, providing information on the electronic structure (UPS), chemical adsorbates and reactions, and the electronic band structure (ARPES) as well as providing information on elemental oxidation states (XPS).